sumanthtatipamula/Obsidian/Design Patterns/Creational/Factory/Factory Pattern.md

 ![Images](https://learning.oreilly.com/api/v2/epubs/urn:orm:book:9781492077992/files/assets/f0115-01.png)

-# there are no Dumb Questions
+# There are no Dumb Questions

 **Q: What’s the advantage of this?
 It looks like we’re just pushing the problem off to another object.**